kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

    a disruption and delays the disruption so that the users can finish their work.
 7. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-8. The node drain controller removes the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer from the EvictionRequest.
+8. The node drain controller removes the `nodemaintenance.k8s.io` from the `.spec.requesters`.
-9. The eviction request controller notices the change in finalizers, but there is still a descheduling finalizer, so no action is required.
+9. The eviction request controller notices the change in `.spec.requesters`, but there is still a descheduling requester, so no action is required.
 10. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
 11. The eviction request controller designates Actor A as the next interceptor by updating